luandretta/night-clicks/README.md

 - Using descriptive alt atributes on images on the site.
 - Providing information for screen readers where there are icons used and no text.
 - Ensuring that there is a sufficient colour contrast throughtout the site.
+I confirmed the accessibility by running it through lighthouse in devtools.

 ## Color Scheme
 The greyscale color scheme was chosen to create a modern, minimalist and elegant touch, not disturbing the images.

 ## Typography
 The fonts Allan und Lato are imported from Google Fonts.